karthikmputhran/karthikmputhran/README.md

 <br />

-> *“You don’t play for the crowd; you play for the team.”* — M. S. Dhoni
+> *“The process is more important than the results.
+And if you take care of the process, you will get the results.”* — M. S. Dhoni

 ## `// INITIALIZING PROFILE`